Kurt Angle Explains Why John Cena Is The Greatest WWE Star Of All Time

 As of right now, Cena is scheduled to team with his girlfriend Nikki Bella at WrestleMania 33, where the couple will take on The Miz and his wife Maryse in a mixed tag team match.
 It’ll be Cena’s last match in WWE for a while, possibly until November, as he’s not advertised for any shows until Survivor Series following WrestleMania.

-Originally, Cena was supposed to take on The Undertaker at this year’s WrestleMania, but WWE decided to change The Deadman’s opponent to Roman Reigns, because Vince McMahon wants to build someone up for the future, because he knows that Cena’s days as a full timer are likely over.
+Originally, Cena was supposed to take on The Undertaker at this year’s WrestleMania, but WWE decided to change The Deadman’s opponent to Roman Reigns, because Vince McMahon wants to build someone up for the future, because he knows that Cena’s days as a full-timer are likely over.

 Cena, who will turn 40 on April 23, has said that he will wrestle for as long as he’s physically able to.
-Of course, he probably won’t wrestle on a full time basis ever again, but he’ll always be around in some capacity.
+Of course, he probably won’t wrestle on a full-time basis ever again, but he’ll always be around in some capacity.

 [Featured Image by WWE]